Diva-E-HTW-BookClub/Diva-E-BookClub/README.md

 **Note**: Development of Ionic Apps is not recommended in Android Studio!
 It should only be used to build and run for the native Android platform.

 1. Download Android Studio [here](https://developer.android.com/studio/) and install it.
 2. In a terminal `cd` into the project folder and run `ionic build`.
 This creates a new deployable build.
-You only need to run the command if you have changed the project.
 3. Now run the command `npx cap open android` which automatically starts Android Studio.

 #### Start